PG&E power line parts found wrapped in tape, fire victims say

 U.S. District Judge William Alsup is overseeing PG&E as part of a five-year criminal probation imposed after the utility's natural gas lines triggered a deadly explosion in 2010.
 A federal jury found the company guilty of five counts of safety violations and the one count of obstruction.

 Alsup responded swiftly after being informed about the potential problems on the Cresta-Rio Oso line in a letter from the expert inspector.
-The judge issued an order on Thursday telling PG&E to be prepared to discuss the evidence presented to him during a Feb.
+He issued an order Thursday telling PG&E to be prepared to discuss the evidence during a Feb.
 19 hearing in San Francisco.

 PG&E has repeatedly said it has learned from past mistakes, prompting the company to intensify the inspection of 18,000 miles (29,000 kilometers) of overhead power lines in a service territory in Northern California that provides electricity to 16 million people.